Lawyers for a Lexington County Rear End Car Accident

-Rear end car accidents, in which one driver collides with the rear end of a driver in front of them, are among the most commonly encountered of car accidents that occur in Lexington County.
+Rear end car accidents, in which one driver collides with the rear end of a driver in front of them, are among the most commonly encountered in a Lexington County rear end car accident.
 Sometimes, there is a domino effect, where the first motorist strikes the rear end of a front driver, that collides with the rear end of the driver ahead of them, and possibly including yet another car ahead of that one.
 However, most rear end car accidents involve only 2 automobiles, and most are the fault of the rear driver.

 Usual Factors and Circumstances of Rear End Car Accidents

-There are many issues that result in or contribute to a rear end collision in Lexington County, and although they are among the most commonly encountered forms of motor vehicle accident, they’re also the most preventable.
+There are many issues that result in or contribute to a Lexington County rear end car accident, and although they are among the most commonly encountered forms of a car accident, they’re also the most preventable.
 The most widespread examples are negligent conduct, such as driving while intoxicated and driving while distracted, faulty components in motor vehicles, heavy traffic, exceeding the speed limit, nasty weather, or damaged streets.

 Although slamming on the brakes is negligent and highly illegal, all by itself, it is also reckless for the rear driver to be that close.
 Indeed, you are supposed to always keep at least 3 car lengths in between your vehicle and the driver in front of you, and you’d be smart to keep more distance than that when the weather conditions or roadway conditions are dangerous.